DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 - The opportunities and challenges of electronic publishing are different for each genre.
 - Common opportunities include searchability, ease of access and distribution, and modularization of content; common difficulties include layout consistency, page numbering and referencing, and potentially large file sizes.
 - There are three ways of creating hybrid books:
     - one-to-one, where the book is one single product published in different media.
     - one-to-many, where the book has different appearances in different media.
     - one-to-database, where the book is based on the content of a database which can be used in a number of ways.
 </div>

 ##Five genres
 In the present project we deal with a variety of publication products which we have categorized into five genres:

-1. Research publication;
+1. Research publication
-2. Art/design catalogue;
+2. Art/design catalogue
-3. Artists'/designers' book;
+3. Artists'/designers' book
-4. Art/design periodical;
+4. Art/design periodical
-5. New genres.
+5. New genres

-###1) Research publication
+###1.
+Research publication
 - Usually text-based;
 - Texts traditionally play a central role;
 - Visuals are often secondary (images illustrate the text);